Intelligent-Machines-Group/News_Headline_Generator/README.md

 # News_Headline_Generator
-A Fun little app that uses Natural Language Processing to generate headlines as a Daily Mail reporter.
+A Fun little app that uses Natural Language Processing to generate headlines like a Daily Mail reporter.

 ## TODO: